How Does Menopause Affect Your Muscles & Bones?

 In addition to this, other physiological age-related systemic changes including an increase in systemic low grade inflammation, hormonal changes and increased visceral fat all lead to an overall stimulation of muscle breakdown over muscle synthesis; increasing the demands for protein even higher.
 The European Society for Clinical Nutrition and Metabolism (ESPEN) recommend a higher intake of 1.0-1.2g/kg body weight per day for healthy older adults due to these increased demands.
 Some high protein foods you could add to your diet include: lean chicken, lean pork, fish, lean beef, tofu, beans, lentils, low-fat yogurt, milk, cheese, seeds, nuts, and eggs.

-• Ensure you are meeting the calcium and vitamin D requirements
+Make sure you are getting enough calcium and vitamin D

 The recommended daily intake of calcium is 1200mg for females aged 50-70yrs (1000mg for males), and 1200mg for everyone over the age of 70 (4).
 For optimum absorption it is recommended this daily intake is spread throughout the day from a variety of food sources.
 Vitamin D is needed for calcium absorption.
 The recommended daily intake of vitamin D in 10ug.
 Vitamin D is best obtained from sunlight, although it is in a small number of food sources.